-The University of Edinburgh has secured funding to build a new Centre for Tissue Repair (CTR).
-Construction began in October 2017 on the site adjacent to the CRM building and will considerably expand our research capacity when complete.
+The University of Edinburgh secured funding to build a new Centre for Tissue Repair (CTR) building and construction began in October 2017 on the site adjacent to the CRM building.

-Together CTR and CRM will form the University’s new Institute for Regeneration and Repair (IRR) which, when complete in 2020, will be home to over 600 researchers.
+Together CTR and Centre for Regenerative Medicine building will form the University’s new Institute for Regeneration and Repair (IRR) which, when the CTR is complete in 2020, will be home to over 600 researchers.

-CTR will provide purpose built laboratory facilities that will provide space to accommodate development of an interdisciplinary research environment, integrating chemists alongside biologists and clinical researchers to address key challenges in the translation and commercialisation of regenerative therapies.
+The CTR building will provide purpose built laboratory facilities that will provide space to accommodate development of an interdisciplinary research environment, integrating chemists alongside biologists and clinical researchers to address key challenges in the translation and commercialisation of regenerative therapies.
 State-of-the-art research space will be provided for 250 researchers, including the Centre for Inflammation Research (CIR).

 The new building funded in part by an award from the UK Research Partnership Infrastructure Fund will be a unique interdisciplinary research facility addressing critical bottlenecks in the development and commercialisation of regenerative therapies.
 The focus will be on bringing together leading physical and biomedical scientists to accelerate recent important discoveries in basic stem cell science and regenerative medicine to the clinic by devising strategies to enhance and confirm tissue regeneration and repair.